Seeing Things Differently

 What this work is really about

-Seeing Things Differently is not about fixing people.It isn't about finding your purpose, optimising your productivity or becoming a better version of yourself.It is about understanding what happens when your relationship to work, identity, success, belonging or meaning begins to change.Many people arrive here believing they need answers.Often what they need first is language.
+Seeing Things Differently is not about fixing people.It isn't about finding your purpose, optimising your productivity or becoming a better version of yourself.It is about understanding what happens when your relationship to work, identity, success, belonging or meaning begins to change.At the centre of this work is adaption fatigue.Adaption itself is not the problem.
+Adaption can be intelligent, necessary and impressive.
+It can help us stay safe, build careers, sustain relationships and remain credible in environments that do not fully understand us.But adaption can also become costly.There can come a point where the version of ourselves that helped us survive or succeed no longer feels like the self we want to keep living from.Many people arrive here believing they need answers.Often what they need first is language.

 How people usually begin